Emanuel Schäfer

-Emanuel Paul Viktor Schäfer (20 April 1900 – 4 December 1974) was a German lawyer and police official who was also an SS-Oberführer in the Schutzstaffel (SS) and a protégé of Reinhard Heydrich in Nazi Germany.
-During the Second World War, he was the commander of Einsatzgruppe II during the Polish campaign in 1939.
-He then served as commander of the security police (SiPo) and SD, first in Serbia and later in northern Italy.
-He was complicit in Holocaust atrocities and, after the war ended, he was put on trial and convicted of war crimes.
+Emanuel Paul Viktor Schäfer (20 April 1900 – 4 December 1974) was a German war criminal and SS officer, convicted after the war of complicity in the murder and manslaughter of Jews in German-occupied Serbia and of involvement in the deportation of Jews from Cologne.
+A protégé of Reinhard Heydrich, he commanded Einsatzgruppe II during the invasion of Poland in 1939, and from January 1942 headed the security police (SiPo) and SD in Serbia, where he directed the murder of thousands of Jews held at the Sajmište concentration camp in a mobile gas van.
+He served a total of some five years' imprisonment before his release in 1956.

 Early life

 Schäfer was born in Hultschin (today, Hlučín) in Prussian Silesia, the son of a hotel owner.
 He attended local schools and enlisted in the Imperial German Army in June 1918 during the First World War, but was never deployed to the front.
 After the war, Schäfer joined the Upper Silesian Border Guard in early 1919 to repel the first Silesian uprising.
 He was a member of far-right militant groups such as the Marinebrigade Ehrhardt, a component of the Freikorps.
 Schäfer enrolled as a law student at the University of Breslau (today, the University of Wrocław) for the winter semester of 1920–1921.
 As part of a student volunteer company, he participated in the Battle of Annaberg during the third Silesian uprising.
 After resuming his interrupted studies, he received his Doctor of Law degree on 1 August 1925.
 From 1925 to the spring of 1928, he was a member of Der Stahlhelm, the paramilitary organization of German war veterans.

 In April 1926, Schäfer joined the police force as a detective inspector candidate and completed his training at the police institute in Berlin-Charlottenburg.
 After passing his final state law examination in early 1928, he was hired by the Breslau police headquarters on 1 March 1928, and appointed a permanent detective inspector on 11 August 1928.
 At the end of 1928, he became head of the homicide squad and remained in this position until his appointment as head of the city's political police on 26 February 1933.
 He was promoted to criminal inspector on 1 September 1933.

 At the beginning of 1933, Schäfer joined the Nazi Party's paramilitary unit, the Sturmabteilung (SA), and was appointed an SA-Truppführer on 20 April 1933.
 He was subsequently promoted to head of the Gestapo in Opeln (today, Opole) in May 1934, was commissioned an SA-Sturmführer in 1935, and became a Regierungs- und Kriminalrat (government and criminal law councilor) on 1 October 1936.